 Eighth grade students hone their reading, writing, listening and speaking skills as they continue to grow in language proficiency.
 A culminating year for their study of language at Brookwood, students are expected to use their target language 90-100% of the time they are in world language class.
 In eighth grade, world language curriculum teaches students how to write paragraphs about events in the present, past and future, and discuss and interpret a variety of written and digital texts.
 Students become comfortable engaging in spontaneous conversations on topics such as making phone calls, ordering food, shopping in stores, discussing recent activities and future plans, and travel.
 Building upon cultural awareness that was developed in previous years, students continue to strengthen their cultural intelligence by viewing culture through a variety of cultural value dimensions.
 Important landmarks, historical events, art, music, food and customs are examined, and an appreciation for cultural trends and traditions are reinforced.
 Whenever possible, students get the opportunity to meet and speak with guests who are either native speakers or have lived in a country that speaks the language of study.
 This allows students to practice their skills in an authentic way and to learn first-hand about different cultures.
 We have occasional visits from Brookwood alumni who have gone on to use their language in travel, study, work, or service.

 Eighth graders expand and deepen their mastery of music and performing arts concepts in their final year at Brookwood.
 The 8th Grade Play is a culminating experience for our oldest students, and remains a treasured Brookwood tradition.
 Throughout their course of study in eighth grade music class, students seek to understand the role drama has played in human history, use basic stage terms, examine the different components that make up a musical, and coordinate accurate singing, dancing and acting.
 Students are given choice to become involved in several parts of the play process: assistant directing, sound/lighting, costumes, set work, photography, sneak peek video, stage crew, and prop management.
-All these jobs play a crucial role in making the 8th grade Musical happen in March.
-In the spring, students draw upon the techniques, skills and concepts acquired throughout their tenure at Brookwood to perform a full musical involving the entire class.
+All these jobs play a crucial role in making the 8th Grade Play happen in March.
 In addition to their performing arts focus, eighth graders also learn to play simple keyboard songs, gain a basic understanding of music history focusing on western music and jazz, deepen their understanding of music theory, and participate in the annual Revels holiday production.
 Opportunities to participate in School Meeting Band, acapella groups and other music-based clubs are also offered as part of our Upper School experience.
-(DG and AL)